What to Expect

 YES!
 We are blessed to have a wonderful mix of generations in the pews every Sunday, and children are always welcome at worship.
-At the 10:00 a.m. service on Sunday mornings, families sit together through the first hymns and the opening prayers.
+At the 10:00 a.m. service on Sunday mornings, families sit together through the first hymn and the opening prayers.
 The Rector then calls the children down for their own Children’s Message, after which kids are invited to Children’s Chapel, held next door to the Church in St Agnes Chapel.
-Children’s Chapel is led by a rotating team of wonderful volunteers, and there are always at least two leaders each week.
+Children’s Chapel is led by a rotating team of wonderful volunteers, and there are at least two adult leaders present each week.
 Moms and dads are always welcome to join their little ones in Children’s Chapel if the kids are feeling a nervous.
 Everyone returns to the Church at the Peace, and families are together again for Holy Communion.

 In addition to Children’s Chapel, Christ Church is proud to offer loving, professional childcare each Sunday in our Nursery on the first floor of the Parish House, on the Fair Street side of the building.
 Infants, toddlers, and children up to age five can enjoy a safe, free-play environment from 9:45 to 11:45 on Sunday mornings.

 Our liturgies vary in length.
 Daily Morning and Evening Prayer each take less than half-an-hour—a great way to begin and end the workday.
 The 8:00 a.m.
 Sunday service includes only one hymn and takes about 50 minutes.
 The 10:00 a.m.
 Sunday service with hymns and full choir usually takes about 75 minutes, and is followed by Coffee Hour with refreshments and wonderful fellowship.
 Parishioners sometimes vary their preferred service depending on their schedules.
 Try out several options and see which is best for you!

 —Will I have to stand up and introduce myself?